surniaulula/wpsso/readme.txt

 = 4.15.0-dev.5 =

-(2018/10/01) Added icons to most metabox tabs and the SSO &gt; Dashboard metabox titles.
-Minor changes for code style and standardization.
+(2018/10/02) Added icons to most metabox tabs and the SSO &gt; Dashboard metabox titles.
+Added the Schema SoftwareApplication type and its sub-types.

 = 4.14.1 =